aeroith/BookStrap/README.md

 to add and retrieve content from the database which still made me deal with hacky tools.
 So I developed my own.

 It is still in an alpha stage and I provided some TODOs at the end of this Readme.
-If you are interested the main advantages of the framework, they are:
+If you are interested in the main advantages of the framework, they are:

 - Easy to install and portable